-Over the past year, MNRO has reduced its debt from US$399m to US$370m , which also accounts for long term debt.
-With this debt payback, MNRO’s cash and short-term investments stands at US$3.6m , ready to deploy into the business.
-On top of this, MNRO has produced US$153m in operating cash flow over the same time period, resulting in an operating cash to total debt ratio of 41%, indicating that MNRO’s current level of operating cash is high enough to cover debt.
-This ratio can also be interpreted as a measure of efficiency as an alternative to return on assets.
-In MNRO’s case, it is able to generate 0.41x cash from its debt capital.
+MNRO has sustained its debt level by about US$398m over the last 12 months including long-term debt.
+At this constant level of debt, MNRO currently has US$6.2m remaining in cash and short-term investments to keep the business going.
+On top of this, MNRO has produced US$153m in operating cash flow in the last twelve months, resulting in an operating cash to total debt ratio of 38%, indicating that MNRO’s current level of operating cash is high enough to cover debt.

-Looking at MNRO’s US$213m in current liabilities, it seems that the business has been able to meet these obligations given the level of current assets of US$222m, with a current ratio of 1.05x.
-Generally, for Specialty Retail companies, this is a reasonable ratio since there is a bit of a cash buffer without leaving too much capital in a low-return environment.
+Looking at MNRO’s US$218m in current liabilities, it seems that the business has maintained a safe level of current assets to meet its obligations, with the current ratio last standing at 1.1x.
+The current ratio is the number you get when you divide current assets by current liabilities.
+For Specialty Retail companies, this ratio is within a sensible range since there is a bit of a cash buffer without leaving too much capital in a low-return environment.

-MNRO is a relatively highly levered company with a debt-to-equity of 54%.
-This is not unusual for mid-caps as debt tends to be a cheaper and faster source of funding for some businesses.
+MNRO is a relatively highly levered company with a debt-to-equity of 57%.
+This is a bit unusual for a small-cap stock, since they generally have a harder time borrowing than large more established companies.
 We can test if MNRO’s debt levels are sustainable by measuring interest payments against earnings of a company.
 Ideally, earnings before interest and tax (EBIT) should cover net interest by at least three times.
-For MNRO, the ratio of 5.1x suggests that interest is appropriately covered, which means that lenders may be less hesitant to lend out more funding as MNRO’s high interest coverage is seen as responsible and safe practice.
+For MNRO, the ratio of 4.95x suggests that interest is appropriately covered, which means that lenders may be inclined to lend more money to the company, as it is seen as safe in terms of payback.

 MNRO’s high cash coverage means that, although its debt levels are high, the company is able to utilise its borrowings efficiently in order to generate cash flow.
 This may mean this is an optimal capital structure for the business, given that it is also meeting its short-term commitment.
-Keep in mind I haven’t considered other factors such as how MNRO has been performing in the past.
-You should continue to research Monro to get a more holistic view of the mid-cap by looking at:
+I admit this is a fairly basic analysis for MNRO's financial health.
+Other important fundamentals need to be considered alongside.
+I suggest you continue to research Monro to get a more holistic view of the small-cap by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for MNRO’s future growth?
 Take a look at our free research report of analyst consensus for MNRO’s outlook.